The page covers:

 In the second half of the XVIth century the Popes issued guidelines on the decoration of churches and in particular on the subjects of paintings:

-the objective was to emphasize the role played by the ancient martyrs to promote the Christian faith.
+the objective was to emphasize the role played by the early martyrs to promote the Christian faith.
 These guidelines led to some rather gruesome results.

 View of the walls to the south of Porta S. Lorenzo